chaos-mesh/chaos-mesh/website/docs/development_guides/add_chaos_daemon.md

 ## Add selector for HelloWorldChaos

-Since we need to select some pods to do `HelloWorld` chaos, we need to add a filed in `HelloWorldChaos`:
+Since we need to select some pods to do `HelloWorld` chaos, we need to add a field in `HelloWorldChaos`:

     ```golang
     // HelloWorldChaos is the Schema for the helloworldchaos API